acte-technology/passwordpolicy-plugin/README.md

 # Installation

-* Install Acte.PasswordPolicy from market place.
+* Install Acte.PasswordPolicy plugin in plugins/acte/passwordpolicy.
 * Go to PasswordPolicy settings to configure policies.

 # To do